 In January 2018, the Board adopted the ESPP.
 On March 7, 2018, the Company's stockholders approved the ESPP.
 The total number of shares of Common Stock reserved for issuance thereunder is 1,000,000 shares.
-As of December 31, 2018, (i) 60,751 shares were outstanding under the ESPP and (ii) 939,249 shares of Common Stock were reserved for future purchases under the ESPP.
+As of December 31, 2019, (i) 200,914 shares have been issued to participants pursuant to the ESPP and (ii) 799,086 shares of Common Stock were reserved for future purchases under the ESPP.
 The Company commenced the initial offering period on April 2, 2018.

 The ESPP enables eligible employees to purchase shares of Common Stock at a discount from the market price through payroll deductions, subject to limitations.
 Eligible employees may elect to participate in the ESPP only during an open enrollment period.
 The offering period immediately follows the open enrollment window, at which time ESPP contributions are withheld from the participant's regular paycheck.
 The ESPP provides for a 15% discount on the market value of the stock at the lower of the grant date price (first day of the offering period) and the purchase date price (last day of the offering period).
-The Company recognized \$79,000 in stock-based compensation expense related to the ESPP in the three months ended December 31, 2018.
+The Company recognized \$0.1 million in stock-based compensation expense related to the ESPP in each of the three months ended December 31, 2019 and 2018.